 Children with ILI who fulfill the criteria for treatment can be started on Oseltamivir 3mg/kg/dose BD till nasopharyngeal swab results are available..
 Antibiotics may be started as per treating physicians discretion if deemed necessary to cover community acquired pneumonia including atypical pneumonia according to local antibiogram.
-Once swab report is available and diagnosis confirmed Oseltamivir may be stopped and patient started on Hydroxychloroquine 6.5mg/kg/dose BD on day 1 followed by 3.25mg/kg/dose BD for 4 more days along with zinc 2mg/kg/day. (role of these chemotherapeutic drugs are still not proven and future guidelines may have a change in recommendation).
-Azithromycin 10mg /kg Od on day 1 followed by 5mg/kg OD on days 2 to 5.
-ECG should be taken prior to starting treatment to look for QT prolongation.
+Once swab report is available and diagnosis confirmed Oseltamivir may be stopped.
+Ivermectin and favipiravir should not be used in children for COVID 19 treatment.
+In children with moderate/severe disease intravenous remdesivir may be considered on compassionate ground.

-Moderate symptoms ( Category C)
+Moderate symptoms (Category C)